One-Sided Friendship: Effects On Mental Health & Other Friendships

 Takeaway

 One-sided friendships can happen for many reasons and may be emotionally painful to experience.
 Support is available whether you choose to leave your friendship, set boundaries, converse with your friend, or learn more about friendships.
+One-sided friendships can also serve as an opportunity for personal growth, teaching you about boundaries and self-worth.
 Consider contacting a mental health professional online or in person for further guidance.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.